Hardwick and Woodbury Railroad: Operations

 As might be expected of a railroad built for an industrial purpose, the H&W’s business was dominated by freight.
 Passenger revenue was less than 1% of freight revenue.
 In 1899, the railroad carried only 712 paying passengers; by 1906, this was down to 448, accounting for just $111 in revenue.
-Freight, in turn, was dominated by granite: in 1898-99, granite accounted for 99.37% of the total freight transported.
+Freight, in turn, was dominated by granite: in 1898–99, granite accounted for 99.37% of the total freight transported.
 Small amounts of lumber, merchandise, household goods, coal, and "miscellaneous items" accounted for the rest of the freight.
 The freight tariff for ca. 1896-1899 was about 6 cents per ton-mile, so shipping cost only about 4% of the value of the stone: the quarry owners’ bet was a good one.

-Built quickly and cheaply, and for heavy freight, the railroad was more expensive to run than many of its contemporaries, as the heavy cargo tended to overpower the light construction, notes Barnhill.
+Built quickly and cheaply, and for heavy freight, the railroad was more expensive to run than many of its contemporaries, as the heavy cargo tended to overpower the light construction.
 Frequent maintenance and repair work were needed; repairs and tie replacement accounted for about one-third of the railroad’s expenses.
 Sagging or loose rails were a constant problem, and the track needed to be reballasted every year from 1903.
 Locomotives were repaired by an engineer in the engine house in Hardwick, while car repairs were performed at the car repair shop at Buffalo Crossing.

 Although the original directors of the railroad were largely aligned with the Fletcher quarrying interests, the later purchase of stock by the new owners of the Woodbury Granite Co. allowed them to take control of the company.
 The board of directors was controlled by directors affiliated with the Woodbury company in 1902, with only two directors representing other quarrying interests.
 By 1908, those two had left the board and the company was firmly in the control of the WGC.
 The railroad’s growth was largely driven by the success and growth of the WGC, particularly once that company won the contract for the granite for the Pennsylvania State Capitol in 1903.
 The 30-foot columns specified in the contract could not have been transported practically without a railroad.